Public Health Nursing - Family Nurse Partnership - Livewell Southwest

 PL4 7PY

-The four nurses, a supervisor and a co-ordinator work with colleagues and agencies across the city including GPs, health visitors, midwives, children's centres, Incredible Years and more, to give the new mums unprecedented one-to-one support until the child is two.
+The six nurses, a supervisor and a quality support officer work with colleagues and agencies across the city including GPs, health visitors, midwives, children's centres, Incredible Years and more, to give the new mums unprecedented one-to-one support until the child is two.

-The FNP programme is delivered by the same nurse throughout, she visits every week for the first four weeks in pregnancy, then fortnightly visits until the baby arrives.
-Following delivery visits happen weekly for six weeks then fortnightly until baby reaches 21 months.
-At 21 months, visits are reduced until the child reaches its second birthday.
+The FNP programme is delivered by the same nurse throughout the two-year period.
+She visits every week for the first four weeks in pregnancy, then fortnightly visits until the baby arrives.
+Following delivery, visits happen weekly for six weeks then fortnightly going forward.

-The benefits extend beyond the young mum and her child, reaching the wider community.
+The benefits of engaging with the FNP programme extend beyond the young mum and her child, reaching the wider community.

 Back to search